phil-opp/blog_os/blog/content/second-edition/posts/10-paging-implementation/index.md

 Until now we only looked at the page tables without modifying anything.
 Let's change that by creating a new mapping for a previously unmapped page.

 We will use the [`map_to`] function of the [`Mapper`] trait for our implementation, so let's take a look at that function first.
-We see from the documentation takes it four arguments: the page that we want to map, the frame that the page should be mapped to, a set of flags for the page table entry, and a `frame_allocator`.
-The frame allocator is needed because mapping the given page might require to create additional page tables, which need unused frames as backing storage.
+The documentation tells us that it takes four arguments: the page that we want to map, the frame that the page should be mapped to, a set of flags for the page table entry, and a `frame_allocator`.
+The frame allocator is needed because mapping the given page might require creating additional page tables, which need unused frames as backing storage.

 [`map_to`]: https://docs.rs/x86_64/0.5.2/x86_64/structures/paging/trait.Mapper.html#tymethod.map_to
 [`Mapper`]: https://docs.rs/x86_64/0.5.2/x86_64/structures/paging/trait.Mapper.html

 #### A `create_example_mapping` Function

 The first step of our implementation is to create a new `create_example_mapping` function that maps a given page to `0xb8000`, the physical frame of the VGA text buffer.
-We choose that frame because it allows us to easily test if the mapping was created correctly.
-We just need to write to the newly mapped page and see whether we see the write appear on the screen.
+We choose that frame because it allows us to easily test if the mapping was created correctly: We just need to write to the newly mapped page and see whether we see the write appear on the screen.

 The `create_example_mapping` function looks like this: